Home Products

 CSIS Premium:

-• High-resolution (<1 um) scan of 100 customer-selected areas
+• High-resolution (<1 um) scan of representative defect areas

-• Volumetric scan of 10 customer-selected areas
+• Volumetric scan of representative defect areas

 CSIS Custom:

 • Engage with our Ultrafast Imaging & Defect Inspection Experts to develop a Customized Defect Inspection Project that addresses your unique needs.
+Customized Projects are typically based on first conducting a Pilot Study to establish the optimal set of defect inspection conditions for your samples.

 Materials SiC, GaN, GaAs

-Wafer size 2″, 4″, 6″
+Wafer size 2″, 4″, 6″, 8″

 Spatial resolution (lateral) 1-4 microns

-Spatial resolution (axial) down to 4 microns
+Spatial resolution (axial) down to 3 microns

-Wavelength range (for selectivity) 350 nm-500 nm, 690 nm-1000 nm
+Wavelength range (for selectivity) 350 nm-650 nm, 690 nm-1000 nm

 Here’s why we think you should try our nonlinear imaging to inspect your SiC and GaN wafers: